vuejs/vue-class-component/docs/api/README.md

 ## Built-in Hook Method Types

 Only available in TypeScript.
-It enables built-in hooks methods auto-complete once your import it:
+It enables built-in hooks methods auto-complete once you import it:

 ```ts
 import 'vue-class-component/hooks'